mozilla/policy-templates/docs/index.md

 `Locked` prevents the user from changing cookie preferences.

+`Default` (Deprecated) determines whether cookies are accepted at all.

+`AcceptThirdParty` (Deprecated) determines how third-party cookies are handled.

+`ExpireAtSessionEnd` determines when cookies expire.

+`RejectTracker` (Deprecated) only rejects cookies for trackers.

 **Compatibility:** Firefox 60, Firefox ESR 60 (RejectTracker added in Firefox 63, AllowSession added in Firefox 79/78.1, Behavior added in Firefox 95/91.4)\
 **CCK2 Equivalent:** N/A\
 **Preferences Affected:** `network.cookie.cookieBehavior`, `network.cookie.cookieBehavior.pbmode`, `network.cookie.lifetimePolicy`